BranchMetrics/unity-branch-deep-linking-attribution/README.md

 #### Unity Scene and Branch Parameters

 To allow Branch to configure itself, you must add a BranchPrefab asset to your first scene.
-Simply drag into your first scene, and then specify your `APP_KEY`, `APP_PREFIX` and `PATH_PREFIX`, `CUSTOM_DOMAIN`, `APP_LINKS` in the properties.
+Simply drag into your first scene, and then specify your `APP_KEY`, `APP_PREFIX` and `PATH_PREFIX`, `APP_LINKS` in the properties.

-* `Simulate Fresh Installs`: This is flag that enable or desable debud mode (in debug mode e your app will simulate fresh install each time, just for testing)
+* `Simulate Fresh Installs`: This is a flag that enables or disables debug mode.
+In debug mode, your app will simulate fresh install each time and log to the console.
+This is just for testing so please remove this prior to launch.
-* `Test Mode` : Switch set of parameters, if "Test mode" is enabled then app will use "test" set of parameters, else app will use "live" set of parameters
+* `Test Mode` : Switch set of parameters, if "Test mode" is enabled then app will use "test" Branch key if specified.
+Otherwise, the app will use the "live" Branch key.
-* `APP_KEY`: This is your Branch key from the dashboard
+* `APP_KEY`: This is your Branch key from the dashboard.
-* `APP_URI`: <b>Keeped for supporting old realisation of link scheme.</b> This is the URI scheme you would like to use to open the app.
+* `APP_URI`: This is the URI scheme you would like to use to open the app.
 This must be the same value as you entered in [the Branch link settings](https://dashboard.branch.io/#/settings/link) as well.
 Please do *not* include the `://` characters.
-* `PATH_PREFIX`: <b>Keeped for supporting old realisation of link scheme.</b> This is your Branch android path prefux [Read more](https://github.com/BranchMetrics/Android-Deferred-Deep-Linking-SDK/blob/master/README.md#leverage-android-app-links-for-deep-linking)
+* `PATH_PREFIX`: This is your Branch android path prefix.
+This only applies to you if you are on the `bnc.lt` domain.
+If you use `app.link`, please ignore this field.
+[Read more](https://github.com/BranchMetrics/Android-Deferred-Deep-Linking-SDK/blob/master/README.md#leverage-android-app-links-for-deep-linking)
-* `CUSTOM_DOMAIN` : <b>Keeped for supporting old realisation of link scheme.</b> This is your custom domain.
-* `APP_LINKS` : This is your app links.
+* `APP_LINKS` : This is where you specify the domains you would like to use for Android App Links (similar to Universal Links on iOS).
+Universal Links must be manually configured later as we couldn't figure out how to automate this.

-* `Update iOS Wrapper` : you should tap this button each time when you will change `APP_KEY`.
+* `Update iOS Wrapper` : You should tap this button each time when you will change `APP_KEY`.
-* `Update Android Manifest` : you should tap this button if you want to update your manifest, if you update your manifest manyally just don't tap.
+* `Update Android Manifest` : You should tap this button if you want to update your manifest.
+If you update your manifest manually just don't push this button.

 ![Branch Unity Config](https://raw.githubusercontent.com/BranchMetrics/Unity-Deferred-Deep-Linking-SDK/master/Docs/Screenshots/branch-key.png)